-Academic Apologetics – this form of Apologetics, is almost always written rather than verbal, and, by its nature, operates at a very high level of complexity
+Academic Apologetics – this form of Apologetics is almost always written rather than verbal, and operates at a top level of complexity

 Apologetics after theology – Apologetics can only proceed after theological analysis has defined the concepts and beliefs that can be defended and commended to the world